 After listening to a recent president's rant, I wondered what would Ol' Abe might say.

-Of course, no living person knows the answer.
+Of course, no living person can answer.

 So in a spirit of creative inquiry, I imagined how America's 16th president